 David Sinclair is a professor at Harvard University who has been studying aging for the better part of his academic career.

-Dr. David Sinclair’s main research interest is the epigenetics of aging, with a focus on epigenetic reprogramming of aging (e.g. via Yamanaka factors), NAD+ metabolism and sirtuins, and NAD+ precursors like NR and NMN.
+Dr. David Sinclair’s main research interest is the epigenetics of aging, with a focus on epigenetic reprogramming of aging (e.g., reversing aging via Yamanaka factors), NAD+ metabolism and sirtuins, and NAD+ precursors like NR and NMN.

-So what supplements does Professor David Sinclair take to live longer?
+So what supplements does Dr. Sinclair take to live longer?

 For example, in his book Lifespan, he mentions on page 304 that he takes NMN and resveratrol every morning, often mixed in his yogurt.

-Based on multiple, recent interviews and his book, Dr. David Sinclair’s supplement stack probably looks as follows:
+Based on multiple, recent interviews and his book, Dr. Sinclair’s supplement and longevity drug stack likely looks as follows:

-Nicotinamide Mononucleotide (NMN), 1g per day, in the morning
+1. Nicotinamide mononucleotide (NMN), 1g per day, in the morning

 Our view: We are enthusiastic about NMN.

-It’s interesting to know that David Sinclair takes NMN and not NR (another much touted “longevity” supplement).
+It’s interesting to know that Dr. Sinclair takes NMN and not NR (another much touted “longevity” supplement).
 Despite all the hype on the internet, NR does not extend lifespan (R).
+Professor Sinclair considers NMN to be superior to NR.

 Learn more about the differences between NMN and NR here.